 Different Methodologies for Genomic Testing

 There are discrete reasons why Dr. Trites chooses to use saliva and BeadChip technology for the majority of screening.
-At this time, blood testing through MassArray technology screens for less but more specific SNPs rather than broad-spectrum saliva samples and BeadChip technology.
+At this time blood testing through MassArray technology screens for less but more specific SNPs rather than broad-spectrum saliva samples and BeadChip technology.
 This is not to minimize the value of either technology.
 They are wonderful tools for what they are designed.

 Additional Scientific Background and Further Testing

 As already explained, your DNA will not change so once you have nutrigenomic test results those will not change over your lifetime.
 Unlike genetic tests, biochemical tests will change over time.
 Biochemical testing measures the amount or activity of a particular enzyme or protein from a sample of urine or stool or hair.
 Biochemical testing can be used to assess the effect of supplementation on your system.
 Ideally, the goal is to use the knowledge of your genetics to make informed decisions on how to supplement and bypass weaknesses in your system.
-Then use regular biochemical testing to monitor the progress of your supplementation to bypass mutations.
+We then use regular biochemical testing to monitor the progress of your supplementation to bypass mutations.